Garden of the Gods Elopement Guide

 • Stick to Weekdays.
 This is by far one of the most popular sites around, so be aware that you probably won’t have the park to yourselves.
 That being said, avoiding weekends is your best shot at a more private atmosphere.

 • Look Out For Wildlife.
-Garden of the Gods is a great place to spot wildlife, so pause every so often to look around.
+Garden of the Gods is a great place to spot wildlife (like big horn sheep and elk), so pause every so often to look around.
 Glimpsing wildlife in this natural wonder only enhances the magic of the setting.

 • No Need for an Officiant.
 One of the upsides of getting married in Colorado is that you don’t need an officiant.
 Once you get your marriage license, you and your soon-to-be spouse can exchange your vows underneath a red rock formation and marry yourselves.
 Perfect if you’re looking for the ultimate intimate ceremony!